GCSE/IGCSE Notes > English Literature > Mr Birling's Character - An Inspector Calls

 Pg 15: 'We were paying the usual rates and if they didn't like those rates, they could go and work somewhere else.
 It's a free country, I told them.'

-Pg 15: Capitalist View 'Well, it’s my duty to keep labour costs down, and if I’d agreed to this demand for a new rate we’d have added about twelve per cent to our labour costs.'
+Pg 15: Capitalist View (authorial intention) 'Well, it’s my duty to keep labour costs down, and if I’d agreed to this demand for a new rate we’d have added about twelve per cent to our labour costs.'

 Pg 16: (Context) 'I didn’t suppose you did.'